Environmental Protection Agency (EPA).

 Start Supplemental Information

-Supporting documents, which explain in detail the information that the EPA will be collecting, are available in the public docket for this ICR.
+Supporting documents which explain in detail the information that EPA will be collecting are available in the public docket for this ICR.
 The docket can be viewed online at www.regulations.gov or in person at the EPA Docket Center, WJC West, Room 3334, 1301 Constitution Ave.
-NW, Washington, DC.
+NW., Washington, DC.
 The telephone number for the Docket Center is 202-566-1744.
-For additional information about the EPA's public docket, visit http://www.epa.gov/dockets.
+For additional information about EPA's public docket, visit http://www.epa.gov/dockets.

-Abstract: The Public Water System Supervision (PWSS) Program ICR examines public water system, primacy agency (e.g., states and tribes with primary enforcement authority) and tribal operator certification provider burden, and costs for “cross-cutting” recordkeeping and reporting requirements (i.e., the burden and costs for complying with drinking water information requirements that are not associated with contaminant-specific rulemakings).
-The following activities have recordkeeping and reporting requirements that are mandatory for compliance with the Code of Federal Regulations (CFR) at 40 CFR parts 141 and 142: The Consumer Confidence Report Rule (CCR), the Variance and Exemption Rule (V/E Rule), General State Primacy Activities, the Public Notification (PN) Rule and Proficiency Testing Studies for Drinking Water Laboratories.
-The information collection activities for both the Operator Certification and the Capacity Development Program are driven by the grant withholding and reporting provisions under sections 1419 and Start Printed Page 108231420, respectively, of the Safe Drinking Water Act.
+Abstract: The Public Water System Supervision (PWSS) Program ICR examines public water systems, primacy agencies (i.e., states and tribes with primary enforcement authority) and tribal operator certification provider burden, and costs for “cross-cutting” recordkeeping and reporting requirements (i.e., the burden and costs for complying with drinking water information requirements that are not associated with contaminant-specific rulemakings).
+The following activities have recordkeeping and reporting requirements that are mandatory for compliance with 40 CFR parts 141 and 142: The Consumer Confidence Report Rule (CCR), the Variance and Exemption Rule (V/E Rule), General State Primacy Activities, the Public Notification Rule (PN) and Proficiency Testing Studies for Drinking Water Laboratories.
+The information collection activities for both the Operator Certification and the Capacity Development Program are driven by the grant withholding and reporting provisions under sections 1419 and 1420, respectively, of the Safe Drinking Water Act.
 The information collection for the Tribal Operator Certification Program is driven by grant eligibility requirements outlined in the Drinking Water Infrastructure Grant Tribal Set-Aside Program Final Guidelines and the Tribal Drinking Water Operator Certification Program Guidelines.

-Respondents/affected entities: Entities potentially affected by this action are new and existing public water systems and primacy agencies.
+Respondents/affected entities: New and existing public water systems and primacy agencies.

 Respondent's obligation to respond: Mandatory for compliance with 40 CFR parts 141 and 142.

-Changes in the estimates: There is a decrease of 125,841 hours in the total estimated annual respondent burden compared with the ICR currently approved by OMB.
-This decrease is a result of: Updating relevant baseline information for each rule with the most current and accurate information available (e.g., public water system inventory); and, updating burden to include expected reductions associated with use of a cloud-based reporting database.
+Changes in the Estimates: There is a decrease of 344,195 hours in the total estimated respondent burden compared with the ICR currently approved by OMB.
+This decrease is a result of removing burden associated with variances, exemptions and constructed conveyances to reflect no new activity in these categories; updating relevant baseline information for each rule with the most current and accurate information available (e.g., public water system inventory); and, updating burden to incorporate the results of consultation with stakeholders.
 Where appropriate and available, estimated violation and other associated rates have also been updated to reflect current information on rule compliance.

 End Supplemental Information